pusherofbrooms/gen-ai-resources/README.md

 ### Seminal papers
 - Attention is all you need https://arxiv.org/pdf/1706.03762.pdf
-- Retentive Network: A Successor to Transformer https://arxiv.org/pdf/2307.08621.pdf (remains to be seen if it's seminal, but looks nice)
 - Generative Agents: https://arxiv.org/pdf/2304.03442.pdf (planning, reflecting, acting)

 ### Improving performance of existing models